Architectural transformations were the main focus since the beginning of industrial revolution.

 - IN 1796, a 71m (236ft) cast-iron bridge was built across the wear of Sunderlands to the designs of Thomas Wilson who adopted ‘Paine’s voussoir’ method of assembly.

-- Telford ac repair fort myers fl career was brought to a close with his brick encased, iron-framed warehouses at St. Katherine dock in London designed by Philip Hardwick and erected in 1789.
+- Telford pioneering career was brought to a close with his brick encased, iron-framed warehouses at St. Katherine dock in London designed by Philip Hardwick and erected in 1789.
 They were based on the system of fireproof multistory mill construction in the Midlands during the last decade of 18th century.

 - Main structural antecedants for St. Katherine were William Struts’s 6-storey Calico mill, built at Derby in 1792, Charles Bage’s spinning mill erected at Shrewsbage’s in 1796.

-- Both of these structures has cast-iron columns, the pressing need to perfect the fireproof system for mill buildings with air conditioning repair fayetteville nc.
+- Both of these structures has cast-iron columns, the pressing need to perfect the fireproof system for mill buildings.
 It replaced the timber beams.
 T-section iron beams were being used.

 - The beams carried shallow brick vaults, the whole assembly being stiffened by an outer shell and by wrought-iron, the rods retaining the structure in lateral direction.